meeb/bandcampsync/README.md

 `PUID` and `PGID` are the user and group IDs to attempt run the download as.
 This sets the UID and GID of the files that are downloaded.

+`TEMP_DIR` variable can be set to a directory in the container.
+If set the directory is used as the temporary download location.

 ## Configuration